Izzy Bizu: 2013: Coolbeanz

-2014–16: A Moment of Madness
+2014–2016: A Moment of Madness

 In January 2014, Bizu entered Glastonbury Festival's Emerging Talent Competition and made it to the final 8 of the competition, performing at the live finals of the event at Pilton Working Men's Club in April 2014.
 Bizu was named runner-up, winning £2,500 from the PRS Foundation and a slot at that year's Glastonbury Festival.

 In June 2014, Bizu was also selected by BBC Introducing to perform at the Glastonbury Festival.
 In July 2014, she signed to Epic Records UK.
 A year later, she released the first singles from her debut album, "Adam & Eve" and "Diamond", which enjoyed support from BBC Radio 1, Radio 2 and 1Xtra, and performed at Glastonbury for the second time.

 In September 2015, following the release of her single "Give Me Love", she also made her TV debut on Later... with Jools Holland.
 Bizu supported both Rudimental and Foxes on their UK headline tours.
 In November 2015, Bizu was shortlisted for a Brit Critics' Choice award.
 In January 2016 Bizu's song 'White Tiger' featured on the advert for National Citizen Service (NCS) and in March 2016 she performed at NCS Yes Live alongside Tinie Tempah and Jess Glynne.
 Her debut album, A Moment of Madness, was released on 2 September 2016.
 In April 2016, Bizu recorded (with the BBC Concert Orchestra) an uptempo, updated version of the Edith Piaf 1957 hit "La Foule" as the theme music for the BBC's coverage of the Euro 2016 Football Tournament.

-Izzy Bizu was featured as a vocalist on Milky Chance's track "Bad Things" on their 2017 album Blossom.
+Izzy Bizu was featured as a vocalist on Milky Chance's track "Bad Things" on their 2017 album Blossom, and on Kungs and David Guetta's 2024 single "All Night Long."

+2016–present

+Bizu is UK ambassador for Studio Samuel, a non-profit that empowers girls in Ethiopia through education and job-based training.

+Bizu is currently signed with Hi-Tea records, a division of the UK-based Logan Media Entertainment music label, where she is also a music producer.

+In the United States, Bizu is represented by Sony's RED MUSIC label.

+Personal life

+Bizu once wanted to be a veterinarian but began pursuing music after being discovered during an audition for a teenage-girl band at the age of 15.

+Bizu is a skateboarder, having picked up the practice from her former ex-boyfriend and guitarist Mika Barroux.

+She regularly visits her mother's birthplace of Ethiopia with family to volunteer.

+She's not a fan of rollercoaster rides, saying in a 2016 interview that she freaked out and had to leave a Thorpe Park ride before it started.